 It is also important to think about the fact that couples have probably built up assets that they envisaged would be passed on to their children.
 Following separation and divorce, both spouses may develop new relationships, leading to the potential for children of the first marriage to miss out on inheritance.
 Again, with collaborative law, it is possible to have difficult discussions around the table.
 Here, inheritance tax could be discussed for planning purposes, either to pass on assets now, or to have agreements that the children of the marriage will be provided for in wills made post-divorce.

 I would recommend taking legal and financial advice early on, as well as getting the right emotional support to assist you.
 This will ensure that you are properly prepared and are fully informed of any implications for your current reality and future.

-This article first appeared in ePrivate Client https://www.paminsight.com/epc/article/later-life-break-ups
+A version of this article first appeared in ePrivate Client https://www.paminsight.com/epc/article/later-life-break-ups